-Her Majesty's Revenue and Customs (HMRC) in the UK collect taxes in general and helps families and individuals with targeted financial support.
-But besides these responsibilities, another important responsibility is to work with the FCA to investigate money laundering crimes.
-HMRC has some legislation put forward to combating financial crimes.
-HMRC's aim in these regulations is to reduce AML threats in the UK.
+In the UK, Her Majesty's Revenue & Customs (HMRC) has a crucial role in collecting taxes and providing targeted financial support to families and individuals.
+However, HMRC also collaborates with the FCA to investigate money laundering crimes and has implemented legislation to combat financial crimes.
+The aim of these regulations is to reduce the threat of money laundering in the UK.

-As of 25 July 2018, HMRC has introduced a penalty administration fee for all anti-money laundering control penalties.
-Businesses will be required to pay a £ 1,500 penalty handling fee for violations if they fail to carry out customer due diligence, risk assessment, policies, controls and procedures, record-keeping procedures, and failure to comply with the warnings them.
-In addition to these penalties, HMRC may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.
+Starting from 25 July 2018, HM Revenue & Customs has introduced a penalty administration fee for all anti-money laundering control penalties.
+If a business fails to perform tasks such as customer due diligence, risk assessment, policy, control, and procedure implementation, record-keeping, and ignoring warnings, they will be required to pay a £ 1,500 penalty handling fee for violations.
+In addition to these penalties, HM Revenue may also impose a fine of up to £ 350 for businesses that fail to register, report changes in their business, and provide information.